kube-vip/website/content/docs/usage/egress.md

 In order to provide both a stable egress addresses and the capability to utilise additional networks kube-vip provides two bits of functionality:

 - `serviceInterface`, which allows binding services to a different interface than the default
-- `serviceElection`, this allows kube-vip to distribute loadBalancer addresses acrosss multiple nodes
+- `serviceElection`, this allows kube-vip to distribute loadBalancer addresses across multiple nodes

 To pull all this together, kube-vip will utilise a loadBalancer address to become the **egress** source address when enabled!